MicrosoftDocs/entra-docs/docs/identity/hybrid/group-writeback-cloud-sync.md

 # Group writeback with Microsoft Entra Cloud Sync (Preview)

-With the release of provisioning agent [1.1.1370.0](/cloud-sync/reference-version-history.md#1113700), cloud sync now has the ability to perfrom group writeback.
-This means that cloud sync can provision groups directly to your on-premises Active Directory environment.
-With this, you can use identity governance features to govern access to AD-based applications, such as by including a [group in an entitlement management access package](../../id-governance/entitlement-management-group-writeback.md).
+With the release of provisioning agent [1.1.1370.0](/cloud-sync/reference-version-history.md#1113700), cloud sync now has the ability to perform group writeback.
+This feature means that cloud sync can provision groups directly to your on-premises Active Directory environment.
+You can use identity governance features to govern access to AD-based applications, such as by including a [group in an entitlement management access package](../../id-governance/entitlement-management-group-writeback.md).

  :::image type="content" source="media/common-scenarios/group-writeback-1.png" alt-text="Conceptual drawing of group writeback with cloud sync." lightbox="media/common-scenarios/group-writeback-1.png":::